Chris-Kramer/visual_assignments/assignment-4/readme.md

 ```console
 bash run_lr-mnist.sh
 ```
-The bash scripts will print out a performance report when each script is run.
+The scripts will print out a performance report when each script is run.
+NOTE: The neural network will take a long time to run, especially if you use 2 or three hidden layers.
+If you just need to test if the script works I recommend using few epochs (around 100) and only have 1 hidden layer with few nodes (between 10 and 16).

 ## Output
 The output is printed directly to the terminal with both scripts.